lwmqn/shepherd/README.md

 **Arguments:**

 1. `name` (_String_): Your server name.
 A default name `'mqtt_shepherd'` will be used if not given.
 2. `settings` (_Object_): Settings for the Mosca MQTT broker.
 If not given, the default settings will be applied, i.e. port 1883 for the broker, LevelUp for presistence.
-You can set up your backend, like mongoDB, Redis, Mosquitto, or RabbitMQ, through this option.
+You can set up your own backend, like mongoDB, Redis, Mosquitto, or RabbitMQ, through this option.
 Please refer to the [Mosca wiki page](https://github.com/mcollina/mosca/wiki/Mosca-advanced-usage) for details.

 **Returns:**